 My guitar collection - G&L

 Tim and Bob Page are the founders and previous owners of Buffalo Brothers in Carlsbad, CA. As a hobby, Tim loves to design guitars.
 His 3 prior Special Edition models were released in 1999.
 This model, released in 2006, is his 4th for G&L involving the collaboration between many: Tim, G&L historians Gabe Dellevigne and Greg Gagliano, G&L employees Efrain Meraz and John Salcido, and the “G” in G&L, George Fullerton.
 The ASAT Trinity model name could well refer to the presence of 3 Jumbo Magnetic Field Design (MFD) pickups, like the ASAT S-3, but in this case the middle pickup is a Reverse Wound/Reverse Polarity version.
 These are set in a semi-hollow soft maple body without f-holes in a Vintage White finish accentuated by darkened wood top binding.
 It further has a Saddle-Lock bridge, surplus tortoise ASAT S-3 pickguard, and a wiring harness consisting of a 5-position pickup selector, push-pull volume control, providing the otherwise missing pickup combinations, and tone control.
 Out of the 8 possibilities for neck profile/fingerboard combinations offered, this guitar has a gun-oil tinted hard-rock maple #1 neck with matching 12” maple fingerboard, 1⅝” nut, and Sperzel closed tuning machines.
 About half of all the Trinity guitars got the new non-compression truss rod neck with PLEK treatment instead of the Bi-Cut neck.
 Like Bob Page’s Trinity #24, #11 is part of that batch (see picture on this page).
 The package is completed by the “G&L Special Edition” neck plate, Certificate of Authenticity (COA), and brown tolex hardshell case.
-More info on this Rarebird can be found on the Guitars by Leo website at:
+More info can be found on its Rarebird page in the Guitars by Leo Registry.

 ASAT TRINITY SPECIAL EDITION #11